 6) Co-Work with the giants

-If your startup has something to offer to a tech giant and in return receive something, it can be a massive turnout for your company.
+If your startup has something to offer to a tech giant and in return receives something, it can be a massive turnout for your company.

 Sharon Hadary has emphasized this in his post on WSJ where he stresses the importance of “…identifying what your company can bring to the relationship that increases the success of both entities.”

-It could be felt that since you are a beginner, you wouldn’t have anything to offer the giants.
+You might believe that, since you are a beginner, you wouldn’t have anything to offer the giants.
 This is misleading.
 Everyone in this world can offer something to someone.
 Elaborating on the quote from Hadary, looking scrupulously into your strengths can help you surface.
-For example, if you are a local company, and you have a deeper relationship with the local customers, or, contractors, you can use that to help the newly entered national or international company in establishing itself.
-In doing so, you can also reap fruits of working for your own betterment by choosing the legal terms carefully with the giant.
+For example, if you are a local company, and you have a deeper relationship with the local customers, or, contractors, you can use that to help the newly launched national or international company in establishing itself.
+In doing so, you can also reap the fruits of working for your own betterment by choosing the legal terms carefully with the giant.

 7) Study their moves

 As a startup, anything that can provide you with valuable insights into the growth strategies could be of importance to you.
 In this respect, choosing to work alongside your competitor can enable you to get a peek into its book of strategies.
 By studying them profoundly, you can have answers for questions like what are the key points they are focusing on for growth?
 What can you learn from it?
 And considering your own business model, how can you benefit from their business model?

 Competing with a giant can be drastic as well as lucrative.
-Lucrative only when there are very good PR with your clientele or customers.
+Lucrative only when there is very good PR with your clientele or customers.
 Pressfarm is the only destination that can provide you with quality connections with journalists to pitch for in order to cover your press release and build a compelling story.